 - The output will be to standard output unless an output file path is specified in this option.
 The output file should not include an extension because one will be generated automatically based on the selected file type.
 When multiple archive files are extracted in a single command, the output files will add an index number to this specified output file name for each additional file (unless this default index number is overridden by the -s option).

 - Include the step number in the output file name.
 NairnMPM archive files should have the step number as an extension.
 For example, if you are extracting data to a text file with root name ParticleData from archive file named archive.323 while using the -s option, the extracted file name will be ParticleData_323.txt.
 When extracting multiple files, inclusion of a step number will override the default index number (see -o option).
 If two of the multiple files have the same step number, the second one will overwrite the first.
 This problem will never occur when extracting from multiple files resulting from a single simulation.

 - Output as tab-delimited text file (extension .data).
-This option is the default output mode unless overridden by -d, -D, -f, -F, or -X option.
+This option is the default output mode unless overridden by those below: -V, -U, -X, -d, -D, -f, or -F.